USB 3.0: Overview

-USB 3.0 has transmission speeds of up to 5 Gbit/s, or 5000 Mbit/s, about ten times as fast as USB 2.0 (0.48 Gbit/s) even without considering that USB 3.0 is full duplex whereas USB 2.0 is half duplex.
-This gives USB 3.0 a potential total bidirectional bandwidth twenty times as great as that of USB 2.0.
-Considering flow control, packet framing and protocol overhead, applications can expect 450 MB/s of bandwidth.
+USB 3.0 has transmission speeds of up to 5 Gbit/s, or 5000 Mbit/s, about ten times as fast as USB 2.0 (0.48 Gbit/s) without considering that USB 3.0 is full duplex whereas USB 2.0 is half duplex.
+This gives USB 3.0 a potential total bidirectional bandwidth twenty times as large as that of USB 2.0.
+Considering flow control, packet framing and protocol overhead, applications can have 450 MB/s of bandwidth available to them.

 Architecture and features

 Front view of a Standard‑A USB 3.0 plug, showing its front row of four pins for power and USB 1.x/2.0, and a second row of five pins for the later USB 3.0 connectivity.
 The insulator is in the USB 3.0 standard blue color, Pantone 300 C.

 In USB 3.0, dual-bus architecture is used to allow both USB 2.0 (Full Speed, Low Speed, or High Speed) and USB 3.0 (SuperSpeed) operations to take place simultaneously, thus providing backward compatibility.
 The structural topology is the same, consisting of a tiered star topology with a root hub at level 0 and hubs at lower levels to provide bus connectivity to devices.